Most tourists stick to midtown, especially on their first visit to the city.

 New York is an extremely walkable city, so it shouldn’t come as a total shocker that there are a ton of walking tours available.

 If walking tours aren’t your thing, don’t panic yet.
-There are plenty of bus tours also available.
+There are plenty of bus tours and even boat tours also available.

 Book a spot on one of these popular downtown tours!